gbdev/GBSoundSystem/README.md

 **Notes**:
 - This needs to be called just once per 'set' of sound effects.
 Once called, any number of `SFX_Play` calls can be made.
 - Typically, sound effects are kept separate to any music data.
-- Even though they might be labeled the same way in the exported data, one-shot sound effects are different that the sounds in music data.
+- The sfx table is part of the data that is exported by GB Tracker.
+Commented as 'SFX Table' in the exported data (the symbol starts with `SFX`).

 **Arguments**:
 - BC - bank id where the sfx table resides